The theory of half derivators: Prederivators and derivators

 Looking at the bases of the derivators in Example~\ref{ex:derivators}, we find a limitation: what if we have some category that does not admit all limits and colimits, but still admits some?
 What we wanted to produce a derivator modelling diagrams in the bounded derived category $D^b(\cA)$ of an abelian category or the model category of finite CW-complexes?
 We could easily produce a semiderivator for these cases, but the homotopical bicompleteness on all of $\Cat$ throws us off.

-The solution is to restrict our attention at times to a full 2-subcategory $\Dia\subset\Cat$ that contains only those diagrams over which we may take a limit or colimit, and replace $\Cat$ by $\Dia$ in all the axioms above.
-However, not every 2-subcategory is appropriate; for example, given any functor $u\colon J\to K$ in $\Dia$ and any $k\in K$, we should also have $(u/k)\in\Dia$ in order to make sense of Der3L.
-The following axioms were first defined in~\cite[p.3]{Mal07} and refined in~\cite[Definition~1.12]{Gro13} \begin{defn} A full 2-subcategory $\Dia\subset\Cat$ is a \emph{diagram 2-category} if it satisfies the following axioms: \begin{enumerate} \item[(Dia1)] $\Dia$ contains all finite posets. \item[(Dia2)] $\Dia$ is closed under finite coproducts and (1-categorical) pullbacks. \item[(Dia3)] For every $u\colon J\to K$ in $\Dia$ and every $k\in K$, $(u/k),(k/u)\in\Dia$. \item[(Dia4)] If $K\in\Dia$, then $K\op\in\Dia$. \item[(Dia5)] For every Grothendieck fibration $u\colon J\to K$ in $\Cat$, if for all $k\in K$ the (strict) fibre~$u\inv(k)$ is in $\Dia$ and $K\in\Dia$, then $J\in\Dia$ as well. \end{enumerate} \end{defn}
+The solution is to restrict our attention at times to a full sub-2-category $\Dia\subset\Cat$ that contains only those diagrams over which we may take a limit or colimit, and replace $\Cat$ by $\Dia$ in all the axioms above.
+However, not every sub-2-category is appropriate; for example, given any functor $u\colon J\to K$ in $\Dia$ and any $k\in K$, we should also have $(u/k)\in\Dia$ in order to make sense of Der3L.
+The following axioms were first defined in~\cite[p.3]{Mal07} and refined in~\cite[Definition~1.12]{Gro13} \begin{defn} A full sub-2-category $\Dia\subset\Cat$ is a \emph{diagram 2-category} if it satisfies the following axioms: \begin{enumerate} \item[(Dia1)] $\Dia$ contains all finite posets. \item[(Dia2)] $\Dia$ is closed under finite coproducts and (1-categorical) pullbacks. \item[(Dia3)] For every $u\colon J\to K$ in $\Dia$ and every $k\in K$, $(u/k),(k/u)\in\Dia$. \item[(Dia4)] If $K\in\Dia$, then $K\op\in\Dia$. \item[(Dia5)] For every Grothendieck fibration $u\colon J\to K$ in $\Cat$, if for all $k\in K$ the (strict) fibre~$u\inv(k)$ is in $\Dia$ and $K\in\Dia$, then $J\in\Dia$ as well. \end{enumerate} \end{defn}

 To motivate the above axioms: Dia1 makes sure that we have something in $\Dia$ to work with; Dia2 makes sure we can check Der1; Dia3 makes sure we can check Der3L and Der3R; Dia4 is to preserve some semblance of duality; and Dia5 is related to the idea that, in this situation, we should be able to `build' $J$ out of the fibres $J_k$ and the base $K$, so it should be a valid diagram shape as well.
 The smallest choice of diagram 2-category is $\mathbf{Pos_f}$ the 2-category of all finite posets.
 The largest choice is, of course, $\Cat$ itself.